CaptainIndy/CyberBlog/README.md

   - To change your introduction:
     - In the same index.html file, replace the paragraph beginning “This is a little introductory paragraph”        with your own introduction.

-  - To change your picture, follow these instructions.
+  - To change your picture:.
       - Note that if you prefer not to use a photo of yourself, you can replace it with a stock photo.
 To do so, replace <img src="https://drive.google.com/uc?export=view&id=1xvxRGAACLqLEMWaw6X_VatbirrIOtepy" with this: <img src="https://image.shutterstock.com/mosaic_250/549673/1198362232/stock-photo-hacking-